Search

 Materials play a significant role in how such systems perform.
 As communities initiate historic investments in piping infrastructure, they must ensure health and safety while addressing sustainability and environmental concerns.
 Here are key factors for each of the main types of piping.

-Overview of Piping Materials
+Piping Materials

 Copper has been used for centuries in plumbing and is valued for its proven resilience and non-toxic composition.
 Safety of copper and brass pipe and fittings is ensured by the Lead and Copper Rule to prevent leaching of harmful lead particles into piping systems.